shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: #000000; font-size: 16px;">
-<b style="color: #000000;">This section provides a guide on setting up Stable Diffusion locally</b>, highlighting its benefits over Google Colab, especially for users with discrete graphics cards.
-It explains the importance of choosing the right model, recommending SDXL for its availability of LORAs, which enhance image generation.
-The document also introduces LORAs, comparing them to recipes that guide models to produce specific styles, and offers practical steps for using them effectively.
+<b style="color: #000000;">This document provides a guide on setting up Stable Diffusion locally, highlighting its benefits over Google Colab, especially for users with discrete graphics cards.
+It recommends using the SDXL model for its availability of LORAs, which enhance image generation.
+The document explains LORAs as guidelines that improve model output, using an analogy of a chef and a recipe to illustrate their function.
+It also offers a step-by-step example of generating pixel art and addresses common issues like seamless texture generation, suggesting solutions like procedural stochastic shaders.
+Alternatives like Tensor.Art and Flux AI are recommended for those not wanting to run Stable Diffusion locally.</b>
 </span>

 ---